pellucidanalytics/pillbox/README.md

 #### removePill( key )

-You can also remove a pill if you know its `name`:
+You can also remove a pill if you know its `key`:

 ```javascript
 pb.removePill('roots');